reasonmethis/docdocgo-core/docs/README.md

 **Step 2.** After DocDocGo has finished the first iteration of the research, it will compose its initial report.
 If you want to continue the research, simply type `/research` to see your options.
 The main option is `/research deeper N`, where `N` is the number of times you want to double the number of sources that go into the report.
 Using this command will kick off a series of research steps, where each step involves either (a) fetching more sources and composing an alternative report or (b) combining information from two existing reports into a new, higher-level report.

+This is the "infinite" research capability of DocDocGo.
+Setting `N` to 5, for example, will result in a report that is based on 32x more sources than the initial report (around 200).
+This will take a while, of course, and you can abort at any time by reloading the app.

 > For more options, you can type `/research` without any arguments or ask DocDocGo for help.

 **Step 3.
 Here's the awesome part:** The fetched content will be automatically ingested into a new collection.
 This means you can go beyond the report and ask follow-up questions, with DocDocGo using all of the web pages it fetched as its knowledge base.